 In this phase we find two short bitstrings hashing into $\cT$.
 Finding the first string is easy.
 Since conjugation is a group automorphism, collisions are preserved under conjugation.
 The probability that a matrix in $\SL{q}$ is diagonalizable is $1/2-\Theta(1/q)$ \cite{SL2}.
 Thus heuristically, $A_0,A_1$ or short combination thereof, call it $A_2$, may be assumed to be diagonalizable.
 In other words, there is a bitstring $u_0$ of constant length such that $A_2:=h_A(u_0)$ is diagonalizable.

 Let $P\in\SL{q}$ be such that $P\inv A_2 P$ is diagonal.
 In particular, $P\inv A_2 P\in \cT$.
 Conjugating $A_0,A_1$ by $P$, let Setting $B=(B_0,B_1)$, we have that

 It remains to find a second string whose hash value on $h_B$ lies in $\cT$, which we can do using the meet-in-the-middle method used in the proof of Theorem~\ref{thm:lincol}.
-We expect the need to generate roughly $\sqrt{q}$ bitstrings in order to find strings $u,v$ with the same code (as given by Proposition~\ref{Tcode}), so that the string $vu$ hashes into $\cT$ and
+Heuristically, we expect that among roughly $\sqrt{q}$ bitstrings there will be strings $u,v$ with the same code (as given by Proposition~\ref{Tcode}), so that the string $vu$ hashes into $\cT$ and

 Setting $u_1:=vu$ we arrive at two strings $u_0,u_1$ of lengths $l_0$ constant and $l_1\approx\lg q$, respectively, hashing to $C_0,C_1\in \cT$.